bbatsov/batsov.com/_posts/2020-11-22-basic-git-setup.md

 ```

 And that's it.
 Turns out my basic Git setup is pretty basic.
 Check out [this section of the official docs](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)
 for an expanded coverage of the topic.
+You can find way more configuration options [here](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration).

 That's all I have for you today.
 I'd appreciate it if you shared in the comments some snippets of Git configuration that
 you consider essential.